juri117/time-keeper/README.md

-# timeKeeper
+# Time Keeper

-a java app that helps keeping track of time, spent on different projects
+this little java tool helps keeping track of time spent on different Projects.

+## how to use it

+...